Bluemethyst/BluesSimpleSpamBot/README.md

 # 🤖Blue's Simple Spam Bot

+# ⚠I AM NOT LIABLE FOR ANY ACCOUNTS BEING LOST DUE TO SELFBOTTING OR OTHER REASONS.
+USE AT YOUR OWN RISK⚠

 Hello and welcome to my first Github Repo!

 This is a very simple spam bot I created using Python 3.